 Payments to defined contribution retirement benefit plans are recognized as an expense when employees have rendered service entitling them to the contributions.
 Employees in Italy are entitled to Trattamento di Fine Rapporto ("TFR"), commonly referred to as an employee leaving indemnity, which represents deferred compensation for employees in the private sector.
 Under Italian law, an entity is obligated to accrue for TFR on an individual employee basis payable to each individual upon termination of employment (including both voluntary and involuntary dismissal).
-The expense is recognized in the personnel costs (SG&A or COGS) in the Condensed Consolidated Statements of Operations and the accrual is recorded in other long-term liabilities in the Condensed Consolidated Balance Sheets.
+The expense is recognized in the personnel costs, either in Selling, General, and Administrative expense or Cost of Goods Sold, in the Condensed Consolidated Statements of Operations and the accrual is recorded in other long-term liabilities in the Condensed Consolidated Balance Sheets.